WIL-TZY/TelegramCheckerBot/README.md

 # Price Checker
 This is a python project that runs as a cron job with GitHub Actions on a daily basis.

-The purpose of this automation is to regularly check for price changes of certain products on the web.
+The purpose of this automation is to regularly check for price changes of certain electronic products on the web.

-It's scheduled to start running at 12pm and re-checking the website every 5 hours.
+It's scheduled to run every 5 hours and runs a main loop to check the website constantly.
 <!-- Log Console -->

 <div align="center" >